cowboy0015/tox/shunting/README.md

 # Documentation

-A library for evaluating math expressions.
+Simplified shunting library for evaluating math expressions in cosmwasm smart contracts.

 ## Using the library